wso2/docs-is/en/includes/guides/authentication/app-native-authentication/handle-advanced-login-scenarios.md

     ...
 }
 ```

-- `USER_PROMPT` - Authenticators that only require user input (e.g. Username & Password).

-- `INTERNAL_PROMPT` - Authenticators that require an action to make the option available for the user. (e.g. to enable login with passkey, the app should interact with the platform APIs).

-- `REDIRECTION_PROMPT`: Authenticators that require user be redirected to an external Identity Provider (e.g. login with Google).

-If the user selected authenticator is of type,

--  **USER_PROMPT** (e.g. username & password) or **REDIRECTION_PROMPT** (e.g. login with Google) -  the API response contains the metadata for the authenticators in the API response.
-Therefore, the application can collect the credentials from the user and send back to {{product_name}} for authentication.
+Based on the number of login options configured for a step, these authenticator types behave differently.

+### For single-option login

+Single-option login steps are indicated by the `stepType` parameter being set to `AUTHENTICATOR_PROMPT` in the response.

+For steps with a single login option, regardless of the type of authenticator, {{product_name}} responds with the required metadata for that option.
+Therefore, the application does not have to go through additional steps to 'initiate' authenticators.

+!!! tip
+    Refer to the [sample scenario]({{base_path}}/references/app-native-authentication/#scenario-1-user-logs-in-with-a-username-password) to see it in action.

+### For multi-option login

+Multi-option login steps are indicated by the `stepType` parameter being set to `MULTI_OPTIONS_PROMPT` in the response.

+For a step with multiple login options, authenticators behave the following way based on the type.

+-  `USER_PROMPT` - The response contains the metadata for such authenticators.

-- **INTERNAL PROMPT** (e.g. SMS OTP), the API response does not contain the metadata for that authenticator in the response.
-This is because authenticators of this type require a form of initiation.
-Therefore, the application should make an additional request to {{product_name}} to 'initiate' the authenticator and receive its metadata.
+- `REDIRECTION_PROMPT`, `INTERNAL PROMPT` -  The response does not contain the metadata for such authenticators.
+This is because authenticators of these types require a form of initiation.
+Therefore, the application should make an additional request to {{product_name}} to 'initiate' the authenticator and receive the metadata.

 !!! tip
     Refer to the [sample scenario]({{base_path}}/references/app-native-authentication/#scenario-3-user-selects-passkey-login-out-of-multiple-options) to see it in action.

 ## Handle Single Sign-On